Windows

 Mapping a folder as a drive is a great way to simplify your file organization.
 By using the subst command, you can assign a drive letter to any folder.
 Adding that shortcut to your startup folder ensures your virtual drive is ready to use every time you turn on your computer.

-How do I map a local folder as a drive in Windows 11?
+How do I remove a mapped drive letter in Windows 11?

 Was this guide helpful?